-The reviewing Minister will consider the following factors set out in the ICA to determine whether an investment is likely to be of "net benefit":
+The reviewing minister will consider the following factors set out in the ICA to determine whether an investment is likely to be of "net benefit"

-- effect of the investment on the level of economic activity in Canada, on employment, on resource processing, on the utilization of parts, components and services produced in Canada and on exports from Canada; - degree and significance of participation by Canadians in the Canadian business; - effect of the investment on productivity, industrial efficiency, technological development, product innovation, and product variety in Canada; - effect of the investment on competition within any industry in Canada; - compatibility of the investment with national industrial, economic and cultural policies (taking into consideration provincial policy objectives); and - contribution of the investment to Canada's ability to compete in world markets.
+- effect of the investment on the level of economic activity in Canada, on employment, on resource processing, on the utilization of parts, components and services produced in Canada and on exports from Canada - · degree and significance of participation by Canadians in the Canadian business - effect of the investment on productivity, industrial efficiency, technological development, product innovation, and product variety in Canada - · effect of the investment on competition within any industry in Canada - compatibility of the investment with national industrial, economic and cultural policies (taking into consideration provincial policy objectives) - · contribution of the investment to Canada's ability to compete in world markets

-In practice, this means that the investor will have to set out in its application for review projections for Canadian employment, capital expenditures in Canada, Canadian management participation and responsibilities for the Canadian business, R&D activity in Canada, production in Canada and exports, and other relevant information.
+In practice, this means that the investor will have to set out in its application for review projections for Canadian employment, capital expenditures in Canada, Canadian management participation and responsibilities for the Canadian business, research and development activity in Canada, production in Canada and exports, and other relevant information.
 Foreign investments in cultural businesses must take into account the goal of the Department of Canadian Heritage to promote Canadian content across various forms of media.
-In addition, the investor typically - though not always - must submit binding undertakings to the Minister confirming its commitment to perform the key elements of these plans.
-Undertakings typically apply over a three-year period after closing (five years for a cultural investment).
+In addition, the investor in nearly all cases must submit binding undertakings to the minister confirming its commitment to perform the key elements of these plans.
+Undertakings typically apply over a three-to-five year period after closing.